 The unveiling of Espace ushered in a revolution.
-With its unprecedented layout and fittings, would this “van” be accepted by the public at large?
+With its unprecedented layout and fittings, would this “van” be accepted by the general public?